Starishine/opus_tuition_assignment/README.md

 - **Deduplication** — detects exact and alias duplicates across uploads
 - **Quarantine** — invalid rows are stored with reason codes, not silently dropped
 - **Partial failure** — valid rows are always stored even when other rows in the same file fail
+- **Database storage** - valid rows are then saved to the database securely

 Supports three file types: `tutor_assignments`, `lesson_logs`, `invoice`.